lsst-ts/ts_salobj/doc/salobj_cscs.rst

 --------------------

-If your CSC communicates with some other controller or system (by means other than SAL), I suggest you make or break the connection in `BaseCsc.report_summary_state` (or a method called from there) as follows:
+If your CSC communicates with some other controller or system (by means other than SAL), I suggest you make or break the connection in `BaseCsc.handle_summary_state` (or a method called from there) as follows:

 * If the current state is DISABLED or ENABLED state and not already connected, then make the connection.
   If you support simulation mode then read that to determine if this is a real or a simulated connection.